 The official language is Burmese, and there are over 100 distinct languages and dialects spoken in Myanmar.
 English is spoken in business circles.

 Food and drink

 The regional food is hot and spicy.
-Fish, rice, noodles and vegetables spiced with onions, ginger, garlic and chillies are the common local ingredients.
+Fish, rice, noodles and vegetables spiced with onions, ginger, garlic and chilies are the common local ingredients.
 Local dishes include Lethok Son (a spicy vegetarian rice salad), Mohingal (fish soup with rice) and Oh-no Khauk Swe (noodles, chicken and coconut in a spicy sauce).
 The avocados by Inle Lake are very good and Mandalay grows the best mangoes.
 Delicious fruits are available in the markets and food stalls appear on the corners of most large towns.
 Chinese and Indian cuisine is offered in many hotels and restaurants.

 Tea is a popular drink and an integral part of Burmese life.
 On almost every street in some of the larger cities you will be able to find a tea shop.
 A simple, open-air affair of low tables and stools that spill out onto the pavement, tea here is served sweet and thick with condensed milk and an assortment of cakes.
 You pay for what you take from the tray on the table.
 Coffee is not common but is becoming increasingly popular.
 Beer, rum, whisky and gin are generally available.

 Money and expenses

 The local currency in Myanmar is kyat, and outside of Yangon and the big hotels this is the preferred currency.
 US dollars are also accepted widely as currency.
 The exchange rate varies widely between different places.
 The official exchange rate is US$1 - 6 kyat, but you will never come across this.
 It is much more likely to be between 700 kyat and 950 kyat to the dollar, depending on where you are.
 The kyat is a very fluid currency, so it's better to keep your money in dollars and change it into kyat as and when you need to.
 Do not change money at the airport as the exchange rate is terrible.